Placenta Previa

-Thankfully, placenta previa is a very uncommon pregnancy complication.
-Placenta previa can cause excessive bleeding before or during delivery.
-The placenta forms soon after conception and provides the necessary oxygen and nutrients your baby needs to grow and develop, plus it removes the waste from your baby’s blood.
-After the placenta has formed, it attaches itself to the wall of the uterus.
-The umbilical cord rises from it, forming an important connection between mother and baby.
+The condition known as placenta previa is an uncommon pregnancy complication that can cause excessive bleeding before or during delivery.
+The placenta forms soon after conception and provides the oxygen and nutrients your baby needs to grow and develop.
+It also removes the waste from your baby’s blood.
+After the placenta has formed, it attaches itself to the wall of the uterus and forms an important connection between mother and baby via the umbilical cord.

-In a normal pregnancy, the placenta attaches itself to the wall of the uterus, but away from the cervix opening.
+In a normal pregnancy, the placenta attaches itself to the wall of the uterus in a location that is away from the cervix opening.
 Placenta previa occurs when the placenta attaches itself to the lower part of the uterine wall and either partially or completely covers the cervix.

 When the cervix starts to open in preparation for labor, the placenta is detached, which usually triggers severe vaginal bleeding.
-The good thing is that unlike other complications, placenta previa is almost always detected before a woman or her baby is in any kind of danger.
+Thankfully, placenta previa is almost always detected before it presents any kind of danger to mother or baby.

 Placenta Previa Symptoms

-The biggest sign that placenta previa has taken place is a bright red, yet painless bleeding from the vagina during the 2nd or 3rd trimesters of pregnancy.
-Some women experience light bleeding or spotting during their 1st and beginning of their 2nd trimester.
-This isn’t placenta previa though.
-Placenta previa happens towards the end of the 2nd trimester or at anytime during the 3rd trimester.
+The most common symptom of placenta previa is a bright red, yet painless bleeding from the vagina during the second or third trimesters.
+Some women experience light bleeding or spotting during their first trimester and at the beginning of their second, but this isn’t placenta previa, which happens toward the end of the second trimester, or at any time during the third trimester.

-The amount of bleeding can range from mild to severe, and usually stops, but almost always returns within days or weeks.
-Some women experience contractions with their placenta previa.
+The amount of bleeding can vary.
+It usually stops, but almost always returns within days or weeks.
+Not all women have this symptom, however; about a third of women who have placenta previa do not bleed.
+Some women also experience contractions or cramps with placenta previa.

 Types of Placenta Previa

-There are three specific types of placenta previa; total placenta previa, partial placenta previa and marginal placenta previa.
-In total placenta previa, the placenta completely covers the cervix, while partial placenta previa covers part of the cervix, and the marginal placenta previa is when the placenta has approached the edge of the cervix.
+Placenta previa is classified as total, partial, or marginal.
+In total placenta previa, the placenta completely covers the cervix; with partial placenta previa, part of the cervix is covered; marginal placenta previa is when the placenta merely approaches the edge of the cervix.

-A low-lying placenta is a term used to reference a placenta that lies low in the uterus but doesn’t come close enough to the cervix for it to be considered a marginal placenta previa.
-Unlike the other types of placenta previa, a low-lying placenta causes bleeding after delivery and doesn’t usually cause signs or symptoms during the pregnancy.
+Sometimes the placenta lies low in the uterus but doesn’t come close enough to the cervix for it to be considered a marginal placenta previa.
+This is known as a low-lying placenta.
+A low-lying placenta causes bleeding after delivery, but it doesn’t usually cause symptoms during the pregnancy.

 Causes of Placenta Previa

-Some of the things that can cause placenta previa include:
+Placenta previa occurs in about one out of every 200 pregnancies.
+Some of the things that can cause this condition include:

-- A large placenta (usually occurs in a multiple pregnancy)
+- A large placenta (this usually occurs in a multiple pregnancy)

 - Smoking